oxaryn/covid19-analysis/README.md

 # COVID-19 Data Analysis

 This project analyzes global COVID-19 data (updated until 19 August 2024).
-The dataset is too large for GitHub (>100MB), so it is loaded directly from Google Drive.
+The dataset is too large for GitHub (>100MB), so it is loaded directly from Dropbox.

 ## Features
 - Global COVID-19 cases trend